Eisenhower Avenue station

 Eisenhower Avenue station is a rapid transit station on the Yellow Line of the Washington Metro in Alexandria, Virginia.
 It opened on December 17, 1983.

 Location

 The station is located at Eisenhower Avenue near Stovall Street, next to the Capital Beltway and the Hoffman Town Center entertainment complex.
-The station provides connections to Metro's REX (Richmond Highway Express) bus service and the DASH bus service run by the city of Alexandria.
+The station provides connections to Metro's Richmond Highway Express (F1X) bus service and the DASH bus service operated by the city of Alexandria.